Celebrating 2026 Summer Learning Week Across Alaska

 Yakutat Surf Club

-The Yakutat Surf Club started as a one-time event in 2019 to share a passion for surfing and has now flourished into an annual summer camp opportunity for local youth in Yakutat.
-It serves approximately 25 local youth in grades K-12 during the later months of summer, with scheduling often dependent on weather and wave conditions.
+What started as a one-time event in 2019 to share a passion for surfing and has now flourished into an annual summer camp opportunity for local youth.
+The Yakutat Surf Club serves approximately 25 youth in grades K-12 during the summer, with scheduling often dependent on weather and wave conditions.

 By investing in local youth, the program helps ensure that knowledge, skills, and traditions remain rooted in the community, and that the youth gain a stronger understanding of the responsibility they share in protecting its natural resources and cultural heritage.